miguealanmath/Datasets/README.md

 # Datasets
 This repository contains the dataset for machine learning.

-It contains a .txt file of all lyrics of JayChou.
+jaychou_lyrics.txt: it contains a .txt file of all lyrics of JayChou.